benmiller314/cdm2021spring/plans/lesson-04.md

 ## Plan for the day

 1. Sound, space, and attention (10-15 min)
-2. Audacity Play Time (25-35 min) <!-- we got here at ~3:19: 30 minutes in.
-Audacity crashes and Ben flubs w/ label track -->
+2. Into Audacity (25-35 min)
-4. Share and Enjoy (10ish min)
+3. Share and Enjoy (5-10 min)
+5. Generative writing (10 min, start no later than 3:45)
-5. HW Preview (5 min)
+4. HW Preview (5 min)
-6. Offline sketching (10 min)

-## 1. Sound and Space: Takeaways from listening (5 min)
+## Sound, space, and attention (10-15 min)
 <!-- Be sure to talk about layers within the clips: how might you group the sounds you heard? -->

 Lots of great comments on the forum: about music as setting emotion, about continuity and contrast, about silence and volume.
 Here are my highlights:

 <details><summary>Soundtrack sets the emotional tone</summary>
-This one kind of speaks for itself, so I won't belabor the point.
-A fun example: an anxious arrival, <a href="https://www.instagram.com/p/BEZj3YMyAk_/">remastered</a> vs <a href="https://youtu.be/7WIw4IbIwG8?t=8">original</a>
+<p>This one kind of speaks for itself, so I won't belabor the point: a drone can build suspense; soaring strings can sound uplifting or motivational; light jazz can sound cheerful or relaxing; etc.</p>

+<p>A fun bonus example: an anxious arrival, <a href="https://youtu.be/7WIw4IbIwG8?t=8">original</a> and <a href="https://www.instagram.com/p/BEZj3YMyAk_/">remastered</a></p>
 </details>
-<details><summary>Continuous background conveys place and time; disrupted sound conveys change of place or time</summary>
+<details><summary>Continuous background conveys consistent place and time; disrupted sound conveys change of place or time</summary>
-Think of the hubbub of conversation in the coffee shop scene – but think also of the abrupt cuts in the background of "Day In: Day Out," which convey a jump from one place to another.
+<p>Think of the hubbub of conversation in the coffee shop scene – but think also of the abrupt cuts in the background of "Day In: Day Out," which convey a jump from one place to another.</p>
+<p>Many podcasts or radio shows also use short musical interludes to smooth scene changes: they provide continuity across the gap.</p>
 </details>
 <details><summary>Repetition is okay.
 Repetition with variation is even better.</summary>
-One definition of narrative is the interruption of a stable context, and the fallout of that interruption.
-When sounds recur, it creates a stable context.
+One definition of narrative is  <em>interruption of a stable context</em>, and the fallout of that interruption.
+When sounds recur, they create a stable context.
 That we can break.
 </details>
-<details><summary>Contrasting sound draws attention</summary>
+<details><summary>Contrasting sound draws attention; so does silence.</summary>
-Think of dripping sinks or broken glass, in contrast to continuous drones.
-Think also of how, in Coffeeshop Conversations, the part that stands out most is when the background – otherwise steady – fades away.
-The flip side of this is that a long time <em>without</em> a change can drain attention: you can often get away with very short clips more easily than very long ones.
+<p>Think of dripping sinks or broken glass, in contrast to continuous drones.
+Think also of how, in Coffeeshop Conversations, the part that stands out most is when the background – otherwise steady – fades away.</p>
+<p>The flip side of this is that a long time <em>without</em> a change can drain attention: you can often get away with very short clips more easily than very long ones.</p>
 </details>
 <details><summary>Layers do a lot of work</summary>
-Several people pointed out the way these things work best in concert with one another: ambient sound <em>plus</em> background music <em>plus</em> incidentals are what make it <strong>immersive</strong>.</details>
+A few people pointed out the way these things work especially well in concert with one another: ambient sound <em>plus</em> background music <em>plus</em> incidentals are what make it <strong>immersive</strong>.</details>